 This report describes the role of the Committee, its structure and membership, and how it has successfully fulfilled its terms of reference and made a valuable contribution to the Council's control, risk, and governance environments.

-This report was received by full Council and is published on the Council's website.
+This report will be taken to Full Council in November 2023 and will be published on the Council's website.

 Foreword from the Chairman